 Target practice drill

-As you already know, there is nothing simpler, easier or more effective than good old target practice.
-Bowling well means bowling accurately and the way to improve your accuracy is by trying to hit the area on the pitch that you consider accurate.
+the way to improve your accuracy is by trying to hit the area on the

 This is not rocket surgery, but how often do you do it?